newrelic/infra-integrations/README.md

 # New Relic Infrastructure Integrations

+**DEPRECATION NOTICE AND UPGRADE INSTRUCTIONS**

+This package was born at a time when the New Relic Infrastructure team was just starting, it was a reduced number of developers, who took an immense challenge and deliver amazing results.
+The decision to use a monorepo for all our itegrations, was something that made sense at the time; as things inevitably change, now the circumstances are very different, and we have taken a different approach by having individual repose and packages per integration, this allows us more control, faster delivery, it's easier to maintain and causes less errors.

+Since version `1.7.0` this package started using the individual integration package under the hood.
+We have reached a point where we think this monorepo has outlived its usefulness.
+We want to encourage the remaining users of it to move on to the individual packages; that's why, we have decided to stop updating it and no new versions of it will be released.

+This package will be frozen on the following integrations versions:

+- Cassandra - nri-cassandra version 2.0.3
+- MySQL - nri-mysql version 1.1.5
+- Redis - nri-redis version 1.0.1
+- Nginx - nri-nginx version 1.0.2
+- Apache - nri-apache version 1.1.2

+If you're still using this package, we advice you to follow the [NewRelic docs on how to uninstall integrations][1]; basically:

+- Debian/Ubuntu:
+	1. `sudo apt-get remove newrelic-infra-integrations`
+	1. `sudo apt-get autoremove`
+- CentOS/RHEL/Amazon:
+	1. `sudo yum remove newrelic-infra-integrations`
+	1. `sudo yum autoremove`
+- SLES:
+	1. `sudo zypper -n remove newrelic-infra-integrations --clean-deps`

+Then, follow the [NewRelic docs on how to install integrations][2] to install the individual integrations you need, keep in mind that the change should be transparent, your configuration files won't be deleted by uninstalling this package and will be valid for the individual packages.

+**END OF DEPRECATION NOTICE AND UPGRADE INSTRUCTIONS**

 New Relic Infrastructure, provided by New Relic, Inc (http://www.newrelic.com), offers flexible, dynamic server monitoring.
 This package contains the set of official integrations supported by New Relic, built to provide the essential